Peru interim leader under pressure to quit after two die in protests | Politics

 Peru interim leader under pressure to quit after two die in protests

-Peruvian interim President Manuel Merino came under growing pressure on Sunday to resign after half his new cabinet stepped down following the deaths of two people in protests over the sudden ouster of his predecessor.
-Thousands of Peruvians have staged some of the country's largest protests in decades - mostly peaceful but some marred by clashes - since the Congress voted last Monday to remove Martin Vizcarra as president over bribery allegations, which he denies.
+Peru's interim president, Manuel Merino, came under growing pressure on Sunday to resign after more than half his new cabinet stepped down following the deaths of two people in protests over the sudden ouster of his predecessor.
+Thousands of Peruvians have staged some of the country's largest protests in decades - mostly peaceful but increasingly marred by clashes - since the Congress voted last Monday to remove Martin Vizcarra as president over bribery allegations, which he denies.

-The political shakeup has come as Peru, the world's no. 2 copper producer, battles the coronavirus pandemic and what is expected to be its worst economic contraction in a century.
-Protesters filled plazas in downtown Lima on Saturday afternoon, with demonstrations beginning peacefully but growing more intense by nightfall.
-Two young protesters were killed in clashes, the public ombudsman confirmed.
+The political shakeup has come as Peru, the world's No. 2 copper producer, battles the coronavirus pandemic and what is expected to be its worst economic contraction in a century.
+Protesters filled plazas in downtown Lima late on Saturday, with demonstrations beginning peacefully but growing more intense by nightfall.
+Two young protesters were killed in clashes, the public ombudsman said.
+Peru's state medical program, EsSalud, confirmed in a statement that two young men had died from gunshot wounds.

+Peru's National Human Rights coordinator said 102 people were injured and at least 41 were missing.
+The Health Ministry said separately that 63 people were hospitalized after suffering injuries or inhaling tear gas.
+At least nine had gunshot wounds, officials said.
+After the violence, 11 of 18 Cabinet ministers, who had been sworn in on Thursday, announced their resignations.
+Calls grew for the departure of Merino, the former head of Congress who had led the push to impeach Vizcarra and who took over last Tuesday.

 Merino, a member of the center-right Popular Action party, has called for calm and promised to stick with a plan for new presidential elections in April.
 Vizcarra, a politically unaffiliated centrist who is popular with Peruvians, oversaw an anti-graft campaign that led to frequent clashes with Congress in a country that has a history of political upheaval and corruption.